Thanksgiving is coming right up!

 10. Drink digestive teas after your meal.
 Ginger tea, Cumin, coriander, fennel tea and licorice mint are all great choices.
 Here are some recipes.

-11. When you're done eating, brush your teeth or put a mint in your mouth to discourage yourself from eating more than you need.
+11. When you're done eating, brush your teeth to discourage yourself from eating more than you need.

 12. Move your body after your big meal.
 Invite your friends and loved ones to take a walk after your Thanksgiving feast.
 This will give your metabolism a boost and lighten the load.